eecs280staff/tutorials/docs/setup_wsl.md

 root  # SOMEthiNG IS WRONG
 ```

 We recommend you completely reinstall Ubuntu.
-(Note this will delete all of the data associated with Ubuntu.
+(Note this will _delete all of the data associated with Ubuntu_.
 If you've just installed it, that's fine.)

 Open PowerShell and run it as administrator.
 Run the commands below.
 You'll be prompted to create a user account.